OpenLiberty/ci.docker/CONTRIBUTING.md

 # Contributing to Open Liberty Container Images

-Anyone can contribute to the Open Liberty Container Images project, and we welcome your contributions!

-There are multiple ways to contribute: report bugs, fix bugs, contribute code, improve upon documentation, etc. You must follow these guidelines:
+There are multiple ways to contribute: report bugs, request features, fix bugs, contribute code, improve documentation, etc. You must follow the established process and guidelines.
+We welcome your contributions!

 - [Raising issues](#Raising-Issues)
 - [Legal](#Legal)